 The lives of St. Thomas graduates are uniquely fortified by their four years of Basilian college preparatory.
-But rarely in the 120-year history of the institution has a graduating group been changed in unanticipated ways as the Class of 2020 – those who rallied with the resilience, determination, and adaptability throughout the unprecedented times and the continuing threat of the novel coronavirus.
+But rarely in the 120-year history of the institution has a graduating group been changed in unanticipated ways as the Class of 2020 – those who rallied with the resilience, determination, and adaptability throughout the continuing threat of the novel coronavirus.

 In March, social-distancing measures were mandated to reduce the spread of COVID-19.
 All instruction became virtual.
 Traditional commencement exercises were postponed and proceeded with various health and safety restrictions.